-As part of Government of Bahrain's ongoing effort to improve, its Open Data practices related to the open government global initiative were reviewed and a plan was initiated to enhance the Open Data effort, namely in the delivery part of the open data initiative.
-Government of Bahrain is revisiting its current strategy towards Open Government and plans a new version of its open data portal to be considered as a centralized source of government data, information, statistics along with Bahrain standing in international indicators.
+As part of Government of Bahrain's ongoing effort to improve, its open data practices related to the open government global initiative were reviewed and a plan was initiated to enhance the open data effort, namely in the delivery part of the open data initiative.
+Government of Bahrain has revisited its current strategy towards Open Government and released a new version of its open data portal, which is considered as a centralized source of government data, information, statistics along with Bahrain standing in international indicators.

-Government plans to make more data available through the Open Data Portal (www.data.gov.bh) plans to focus on:
+The government is continuing its plans to make more data available through the Open Data Portal (www.data.gov.bh), with focus on:

 - Increasing the utilization of the Open Government Data by providing Application Program Interface (API) and web services to enable data mobilization. - Providing metadata (data about the data) and Information on how to access the various datasets. - Supporting Geo-spatial data and its analysis. - Supporting Linked data, big data, and connected data. - Supporting different data formats.
-For example: MS Excel, XML and Comma Separated Values, etc.
+For example: XML, CSV, JSON, GeoJSON, etc.